 Just look at how easy it is!

-- Fill the crust with your mixed berry mixture.
+- Fill the crust with your mixed berry apple mixture.
 Just be careful not to overfill with too much of the berry mixture.
 If you do, you might not have enough pie crust to completely cover it on the top.

 That’s it!
 Let it cool then slice and serve with whipped cream.